predict-legacy/PredictIO-iOS/README.md

 ## Communication
 * If you need help, use: [Support Center] (http://www.predict.io/support-center/)
-* If you'd like to ask a general question: [FAQ] (http://www.predict.io/faq-items/)
-* If you found a bug, open an issue.
+* If you found a bug, [open an issue](https://github.com/predict-io/PredictIO-iOS/issues).
 * If you have a feature request, open an issue.

 ## Author